 Place jars in a large pot of boiling water for 20 minutes.
 Move jars to a cooling rack and let cool until the lids "pop".
 Do not tighten bands.
 Let jars cool for at least 4 hours.
 Test seal by pressing the center of the lid.
 It should not give.
-If it makes a popping sound, it has NOT sealed.
+If it makes a popping sound, it has NOT been sealed.

 You will need the following ingredients to make this Candied Jalapeños recipe (see recipe card for quantities): Jalapeños, White Sugar, Apple Cider Vinegar, Garlic Powder, Celery Seed, Ground Turmeric and Crushed Red Pepper Flakes.

 🥣 How to make Candied Jalapeños